atmajs/atma-io/readme.md

 Features:

-- File Class
+- File Class.
-- Directory Class
+- Directory Class.
-- File `read/write` Middleware
+- File IO Middlewares to preprocess reads and writes actions.
+- File Transport middleware for custom file protocols, e.g. `s3://uploads/avatar.png`
-- Sync + Async
+- Sync and Async
+- Safe Files to ensure thread-safe and process-safe file writes.
+- File-locks to make custom process-safe actions easy to implement.
+- File watcher: cross-platform file watchers.

 ----
 [📚 API Documentation](https://docs.atma.dev/atma-io)
 ----

-> In comparison to NodeJS sync-async contract: all functions with generic name are synchronous, and the `**Async` are asynchronous with the same interface and return deferred object.
-Sync versions never throw exceptions and are designed to be used in not performance critical applications, like bash scripts, etc.
+> In comparison to NodeJS sync-async contract: all functions with generic name are synchronous, and the `**Async` are asynchronous with the same interface.
+Sync versions never throw exceptions and are designed to be used in not performance critical applications, like bash scripts, etc. _Go `Async`._

-> This library is included into Atma.Toolkit, so creating custom scripts, you can use this API.

 - [File](#file)
     - [API](#file-methods)